dannyhope/uxbrighton/_posts/2017-05-09-psychology-workshop.md

 ## What people have said about Joe’s workshops

-*“It was an excellent workshop that was well paced, engaging and allowed us to put our learnings into practice.
-It was one of the best workshops I’ve attended.”*
+> It was an excellent workshop that was well paced, engaging and allowed us to put our learnings into practice.
+It was one of the best workshops I’ve attended.

-*“Everything was really good!
+> Everything was really good!
 I learnt a lot new things from your experience / research.
-True eye opener!”*
+True eye opener!

-*“Comprehensive, engaging, and tons of fun.
-The workshop gave me a lot to think about in terms of my workflow and design process.”*
+> Comprehensive, engaging, and tons of fun.
+The workshop gave me a lot to think about in terms of my workflow and design process.

 ## What people have said about UX Brighton workshops

-*“Great workshop - it exceeded all my expectations!”*
+> Great workshop - it exceeded all my expectations!
 <br>
 —Caroline Owen

-*“The trainer was lovely, inspiring and very professional.
-The way she both shared us her insights and got us working together served the purpose perfectly.”*
+> The trainer was lovely, inspiring and very professional.
+The way she both shared us her insights and got us working together served the purpose perfectly.
 <br>
 —Heikki

-*“Helped me understand and share experiences with other UXers.”*
+> Helped me understand and share experiences with other UXers.
 <br>
 —Paul Swain

-*“Sound, focussed and practical advice about preparing for, facilitating and then following-up on workshops.
+> Sound, focussed and practical advice about preparing for, facilitating and then following-up on workshops.
 Alison was a fun, enthusiastic and knowledgeable tutor.
-Recommended :-)”*
+Recommended :-)
 <br>
 —Patrick Sansom

-*“Really insightful workshop.
-It was useful to have practical examples rather than just an overview”*
+> Really insightful workshop.
+It was useful to have practical examples rather than just an overview
 <br>
 —Tracy Godding